SilvaJ3/SilvaJ3/README.md

 ### Hi there 👋

+My name is Junior Silva Braga

+I started my journey as a full stack web developper in 2021 and achieved my training at Molengeek.
+Right now, I'm still learning in order to improve my skills.

+- 🌱 I’m currently learning Node.js and Vue Js.
+- 📫 How to reach me: silvabraga.junior@gmail.com

 <!--
 **SilvaJ3/SilvaJ3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.